jacobweiss2305/jacobweiss2305/README.md

 ### Hi, I'm Jacob

-I specialize in AI systems.
+I specialize in full stack AI/ML systems.

 I went to grad school at The Johns Hopkins University and Georgia Tech (undergrad at Western Colorado University).